-TRDRP invites proposals from administrators, faculty, and staff at California State Universities (CSUs) or California Community Colleges (CCCs) to partner with doctorate-granting institutions to provide mentorship and research training experiences for undergraduate, post-baccalaureate and master's-level students from tobacco priority populations.
-Funds will be awarded competitively to support student research internships as well as other collaborations or activities that serve the goals of the Initiative.
+TRDRP invites proposals from administrators, faculty, and staff at California State Universities (CSUs) or California Community Colleges (CCCs) to partner with California doctorate-granting institutions to provide mentorship and research training experiences for undergraduate, post-baccalaureate and master's-level students interested in research topics relevant to tobacco priority populations.
+Funds will be awarded competitively to support student research internships as well as other collaborations or activities that serve the goals of the initiative.

-Four-year grant to support CSU/CCC institution(s) to provide an overall educational theme relevant to tobacco control issues, mentorship in tobacco control for students from tobacco priority populations, and to provide scholar research experiences at a partner doctorate-granting institution.
+This is a four-year award to support CSU/CCC institution(s) to provide an overall educational theme relevant to tobacco control issues, mentorship in tobacco control for CSU/CCC students, and to provide scholar research experiences at a partner doctorate-granting institution.
 Funding for research internships may support laboratory, environmental, social, economic and policy research, literature reviews, social science data analysis, historical research, or other research training activities.
 The Program Awards require a partnership between at least two institutions.
 The CSU/CCC institution must be a member of the CSU or CCC systems, and the research institution must be a California authorized doctorate-granting institution.